btroncone/ngrx.github.io/API/action.md

 #` Action { type: string; payload?: any;  }`
 Actions are the only method of communication between your application and store.
-In @ngrx/store, actions require both a `type` and a `payload`, or information carried by the action.
+In @ngrx/store, actions require both a `type` and an optional `payload`, or information carried by the action.
 Your actions should create a clear history of user interaction within your application.

 ####Example
 ```ts